open-ephys/commutator-docs/source/coax-commutator/user-guide/remote-control.rst

 {led: false, speed: 25, turn : -1.1}

-will turn the LED off, set the maximum speed to 25 RPM, and tell the commutator to turn 1.1 rotations CCW.
+will turn the LED off, set the maximum speed to 25 RPM, and tell the commutator to turn 1.1 rotations CCW, but the order that these events happen in hardware is dicated by the firmware.